 Weather and Storm Resistance

-There are six bomber guy out points (or up to nine with the vestibule on) to help tie this shelter down, and it handles big snow loads and winds.
+There are six bomber guy out points (or up to nine with the vestibule on) to help tie this shelter down.
+It easily handles big snow loads and winds.
 The small awnings that cover the "window" vents on either side of the tent don't catch that much light to moderate wind.
 However, they are not ideal in more extreme winds.

 The Assault's third pole creates a bit of a "sail" depending on wind direction, and it performance in the wind is not as strong as others in our fleet, which is one of the main reasons we didn't find this tent to be as strong as other 2-pole models like the Black Diamond Eldorado.

-While the Assault 2 isn't the burliest of 4 season tents, it offers plenty of stormworthiness for alpine or winter adventures.
+While the Assault 2 isn't the burliest of 4 season tents, it offers plenty of storm worthiness for most people's alpine or winter-time adventures.
 It's perfect for alpine climbing and ski touring in ranges similar to the Cascades, Canadian Rockies, Sierra, or Tetons.
-It's worthy enough for use in greater ranges in places like Alaska or the Himalaya, and is strong enough for light and fast ascents.
+It's worthy enough for use in greater ranges in places like Alaska or the Himalayas as a short-term shelter for light and fast ascents.

 Weight and packed size

-The Assault 2 has a three pounds four ounces minimum weight and a three pounds nine ounces packed weight (this includes tent plus pole bag, guylines and stakes but not the vestibule), and comes in at four pounds 15 ounces (2240g) with the vestibule.
+The Assault 2 has a three pounds Six-ounce minimum weight and a three-pound 12 ounce packed weight (this includes tent plus pole bag, guylines, and stakes but not the vestibule), and comes in at four pounds 15 ounces (2240g) with the vestibule.

 The Assault is slightly heavier than the Black Diamond Firstlight, Hilight, or MSR Advance Pro (all just barely sub 3-pounds) and is similar in weight to the Mountain Hardwear AC2 but is far more versatile for only a few extra ounces.

 Livability and Comfort